requiem85/biosctl/README.md

 biosctl is written in Rust, so you need a [Rust install] to build it. biosctl compiles with Rust 1.50 or newer.

-Build it from source with:
+Build the latest release (0.1.0) from source with:

 ```sh
 $ git clone https://github.com/gourlaysama/biosctl -b v0.1.0